JonathanTIngram/JonathanTIngram.github.io/generic.md

     <p>
         This web application the Spotify Web API to get similar artists to the one you search. <br>
         This project was created with React, Node JS, Socket IO, and Express JS.

+	The site is in the process of being published.
     </p>

 	<p>